-President Trump has already visited Paris; now President Macron has visited Washington.
+President Trump has already visited Paris; now President Macron is visiting Washington.

 It is a difference in styles, approaches and perhaps temperament,

-But President Macron arrived in the midst of crisis within France and wider one within Europe.
+But President Macron has arrived in the midst of crisis within France and wider one within Europe.

 And both have one key political accomplishment – no one expected either one to become President.

 If President Trump can be described as a political icebreaker in American politics, certainly one could describe President Macron much the same way.

 And in each case, one can pose the question of the their long term impacts within each of their socities.

 Both President Macron and Trump promise to generate growth in their own societies and enhance the security of those societies while leading fundamental change globally.

 In Trump’s case it is resetting American power; in Macron’s case it is resetting France with a broader European reset.